-Facilitate a discussion, in conjunction with the sharing of answers to each question, that will engage students in the consideration of Aboriginal worldview regarding living and non-living things.
+Facilitate a discussion, in conjunction with the sharing of answers to each question, that will engage students in the consideration of Aboriginal regarding living and non-living things.
 Have students give examples of what might be different between the views and teachings of this Elder, Roy, from that which might come from a western scientist.

-Using the information provided in the Teacher Preparation section, guide students to the understanding that for Aboriginal people everything in nature is living and everything has a spirit.
+Using the information provided in the Teacher Preparation section, guide students to the understanding that for Aboriginal people everything in nature is living and everything has a spirit, including rocks and sticks and medicine.